Doncic, Antetokounmpo the early All-Star vote leaders

-Dallas’ Luka Doncic received fan votes than any other player in the opening week of balloting for the NBA All-Star Game.
+Dallas’ Luka Doncic received more fan votes than any other player in the opening week of balloting for the NBA All-Star Game.

 The NBA released the first voting totals on Thursday and Doncic has received 1,073,957 — 599 more than Milwaukee’s Giannis Antetokounmpo.